How to: Set up AWS PrivateLink

 Accept the Endpoint Connection From Unqork (In AWS)

 You've set up the AWS PrivateLink Connection in AWS and Unqork.
-Now you’ll complete a couple more steps so the connection can transfer traffic.
+Next, you’ll set up the connection to transfer traffic.

 Creating a Service Using AWS PrivateLink in Services Administration (In Unqork)

-1. In the top right of the Unqork Designer Platform, click the Settings drop-down.
+1. At the top right of the Unqork Designer Platform, click Settings ▾.

 2. Click Administration.